brschroeder/centos-mailinabox/security.md

 ### Console access

 Console access (e.g. via SSH) is configured by the system image used to create the box, typically from by a cloud virtual machine provider (e.g. Digital Ocean).
-Mail-in-a-Box does not set any console access settings, although it will warn the administrator in the System Status Checks if password-based login is turned on.
+CentOS-Mail-in-a-Box does not set any console access settings, although it will warn the administrator in the System Status Checks if password-based login is turned on.

 The [setup guide video](https://mailinabox.email/) explains how to verify the host key fingerprint on first login.